Finding Your Mobility Independence

-Download the brochure by clicking the image to the right to find answers to many common questions about using public transit as a transportation option.
+Download the brochure and our Transit Ready Kit by clicking the images to the right to find tips and answers to many common questions about using public transit as a transportation option.

 One of the reasons many people might continue to drive beyond the time they can safely do so is because they feel they have no other transportation choices to get to where they need and want to go.

-To help you find the transportation options available in your community visit https://www.findarideflorida.org/ to find the options that best fit your individual mobility needs.
+To help you find the transportation options available in your community visit findarideflorida.org/ to find the options that best fit your individual mobility needs.

 Find a Ride Florida is an online directory of transportation service providers in the state.
 The site has options listed for each of Florida’s 67 counties and is updated as more services become available.

 - For a tip card on Find A Ride Florida click the image to the right.

 - How To Use Find a Ride Florida in Three Easy Steps is a YouTube video to learn how to use Find a Ride.

 If you are a provider that provides transportation services that are not shown on the website, please contact the University of Florida’s Institute for Driving, Activity, Participation, and Technology (I-DAPT).